peterleimbach/peterleimbach.github.io/docs/renaming-images.md

 # renaming images

-Sometimes I made a lot of screenshots and want then to change the standard prefix in German "Bildschirmfoto vom" to be changed to a more content oriented prefix.
+Sometimes I make a lot of screenshots and want then to change the standard prefix in German "Bildschirmfoto vom" to be changed to a more content oriented prefix.

 Therefore the rename command on Linux is very handy as you can use a regex to replace strings in the filename.